Tips On How To Adjust Your E-commerce Strategy To Come Out On Top

 - Integrate BoFu (bottom-of-the-funnel) strategies.
 These strategies are designed in order to convert your almost-ready-to-act prospects into first-time or repeat customers

-- Do not underestimate the power of customer testimonials
+- Do not underestimate the power of customer testimonials and trust badges

 - Aim for easy and convenient payment system.
 The same applies to delivery options.
 Free shipping is the best 😄

 - Take care of the customers who ended up with Sold Out products;

 - Do not forget about affiliate marketing programs.
 Make social media work for you.